yellowflowersorganics-star/smartcrop-os/shared/README.md

-# SmartCrop OS - Shared Schemas and Models
+# CropWise - Shared Schemas and Models

-Common data structures, JSON schemas, and protocols used across all components of SmartCrop OS.
+Common data structures, JSON schemas, and protocols used across all components of CropWise.

 ## 📁 Structure